 - a.
 If BSASP determines that the Applicant appears to be functionally eligible for ACAP, and the CAO determines that the Applicant is financially eligible for Medical Assistance, BSASP will refer the information it has on the Applicant to the Contractor and notify the Contractor if it wants to participate in the comprehensive in-home assessment. - b.
-Upon receipt of the Applicant's referral from BSASP, the Contractor must contact the Applicant by the next business day to schedule an appointment with the Applicant and the Applicant's representative, as appropriate, and any family member or others as the Applicant may request, and BSASP, if BSASP has notified the Contractor that it will be participating, to conduct a comprehensive in-home assessment, meet and observe the Applicant and his or her family in the home environment, and complete the assessments prescribed by BSASP.

-- c.
-After completing the comprehensive in-home assessment the Contractor must confirm that the Applicant: - i.
-Does not exhibit levels of extremely problematic behaviors that would present a danger to self or others (such as suicidal or homicidal ideation, stalking, pedophilia, physical assaults, self-mutilations, bomb or fire threats) or threat to property; - ii.
-Resides in the Service Area; - iii.
-Is willing to disenroll from a Medical Assistance MCO, if enrolled; - iv.
-Is willing to disenroll from the HIPP Program, if enrolled; - v.
-Is willing to enroll in the Contractor's Plan; and - vi.
+Upon receipt of the Applicant's referral from BSASP, the Contractor must contact the Applicant by the next business day to schedule an appointment with the Applicant and the Applicant's representative, as appropriate, and any family member or others as the Applicant may request, and BSASP, if BSASP has notified the Contractor that it will be participating, to conduct a comprehensive in-home assessment, meet and observe the Applicant and his or her family in the home environment, and complete the assessments prescribed by BSASP. - c.
+After completing the comprehensive in-home assessment, the Contractor must confirm that the Applicant: - i.
+Resides in the Service Area; - ii.
+Is willing to disenroll from a Medical Assistance MCO, if enrolled; - iii.
+Is willing to disenroll from the HIPP Program, if enrolled; - iv.
+Is willing to enroll in the Contractor's Plan; and - v.
 Has a diagnosis of ASD. - 5.
 Contractor's Recommendation to Approve or Deny Enrollment